 Students may drop a course using the on-line registration system during the registration and change-of-program periods.
-With the exception of certain Core Curriculum courses, (see below) the final dates for dropping courses during the academic year 2012-2013 are October 9 for the fall term and February 26 for the spring term.
+With the exception of certain Core Cirriculum courses (see below), the final dates for dropping courses are October 9 for Fall 2013 and February 25 for Spring 2014.
+For information about these deadlines, visit the Registar's website or refer to the Academic Calendar listed in this bulletin.

 Columbia College students are not permitted to drop a course from their program of study after the drop deadline.
 In exceptional circumstances, students may petition the Committee on Academic Standing for permission to withdraw from a class after the drop deadline but by the end of the Pass/D/Fail deadline resulting in the mark of W. This is a permanent mark, and remains on the transcript even if the student repeats the course for credit.

 Students should be aware that they may not drop or withdraw from a course if it puts them below 12 credits for the semester.
+Students should consult their advising dean in the Center for Student Advising for more detailed information on the petition process.